 2. Honmei choco

-Honmei choco (本命チョコ) are the chocolates that you will want to give to your loved one, or the person for whom a woman has romantic feelings.
+Honmei choco (本命チョコ) are the chocolates that you will want to give to your significant other, or the person for whom a woman has romantic feelings.
 Indeed, honmei choco are the love chocolates that are often of high quality, sophisticated designs, and more expensive.
 Women take great care into selecting the right love chocolates for their crush!

 3. Tomo choco